-Last week I was reading a post by Chris Brogan titled Improve Your Influence.
-The most interesting thing I found in the post was actually the first line, where he stated “The term “influence” doesn’t mean a lot, and yet, it seems to be the holy grail for online social media people“.
-The reason it was so interesting is that the rest of his post indicated that he pretty much understands how influential he is, whether he was trying to get there or not, and some of the name dropping, which I’m going to do some day (smile), shows that he knows and has talked to some fairly influential people.
+Years ago I read an article by Chris Brogan titled Improve Your Influence.
+The most interesting thing I found in the post was the first line, where he stated “The term “influence” doesn’t mean a lot, and yet, it seems to be the holy grail for online social media people“.
+The reason it was interesting is that the rest of the article indicated that he pretty much understood how influential he was, whether he was trying to get there or not.
+Some of the name dropping, which I’m going to do some day (smile), shows that he knows and has talked to some fairly influential people.

 “I hear the world wanting something… Me!!!”

 After the applause he gets from his friends:

 “Thank you; I’ll take a moment for myself.”

 I’ve always given thought to the messages I try to project across the board, and realized that me talking about, well, pretty much everything, seems to work as long as I don’t deviate too much or often from the norm… whatever that actually means.
 Let’s address that for a moment.

 For years I’ve had fairly defined niches and processes.
 This blog was initially only about blogging, writing, and social media.
 I deviated here and there onto other things that interested me in the moment, but I came back to the core of most of my content.
 My business blog addressed only things that I might talk about in my consulting business.
 Those topics were leadership, diversity, customer service and of course health care finance.